 Alternatively rights of way are shown on Ordnance Survey explorer and landranger maps, but the latest changes will not be shown and the landranger map sometimes misses off short rights of way.

-If the route IS on the rights of way map then you do not need to add it!
+If the route IS on the rights of way map then you do not need to add it! (unless the route is used extensively by horse riders and/or cyclists but only on the rights of way map as a footpath).
 Instead report the problem to the council’s rights of way team.

 In West Sussex do this here